 Sara is the gal behind the scenes, handling all of the marketing and communications initiatives, events, newsletter and patient outreach.
 She graduated from the massage therapy program at the Swedish Institute and also works as a licensed massage therapist at Finish Line.
-She will be recognized as a Fellow of Applied Functional Science (FAFS) through the internationally acclaimed Gray Institute once she graduates from the program in 2015.
-She has been with Finish Line since 2012.
+She is recognized as a Fellow of Applied Functional Science (FAFS) through the internationally acclaimed Gray Institute.
+She has been with Finish Line since 2011.

 Sara was first exposed to the Finish Line community as a patient back when it was just Michael and Andre operating out of the basement of the gym in midtown Manhattan.
 Previously, Sara worked as the media relations manager for New York Road Runners and USA Swimming.
 She has done freelance PR and media operations for Olympic Broadcast Services at four Olympic Games, the adidas Grand Prix and Millrose Games track & field meets and Runner’s World magazine.